Generalized State Discrimination for Tunable Quantum Key Distribution: The phiQKD Protocol

-For these values of $\phi_{OPT}$ we now find out the highest secure key rates possible for our phiQKD protocol and B92 protocol.
+For these values of $\phi_{OPT}$, we now find out the highest secure key rates possible for our phiQKD protocol and B92 protocol.

-The Figure~\ref{fig:skr_vs_theta} shows that for a good range of values of $\theta$ the secure key rate of phiQKD is greater than B92 protocol.
-There are even some lower values of $\theta$, where secure key generation is possible in phiQKD although not possible with B92 scheme.
+Fig.~\ref{fig:skr_vs_theta} shows that for a good range of values of $\theta$, the secure key rate of phiQKD is greater than B92 protocol.
+There are even some lower values of $\theta$, where secure key generation is possible in phiQKD, although not possible with B92 scheme.

 Now, we find out the difference in secure key rates between the two schemes in the following way,

 where $R_{secure}^{phiQKD}$ and $R_{secure}^{B92}$ represent the highest possible secure key rate in our scheme and the B92 protocol respectively.